QueenKatherys/PABIO-536-SP2024/README.md

 Homework_8.ipynb	Gene function annotation using ontology tools Homework_9.ipynb	Integrative analysis of genomic data sets

-### ⚠️ Note: Homework 7 is not included in this repository due to file size constraints.
-All datasets are available upon request.
-Please contact the author using the email below.

 ### 🔧 Tools & Technologies
 Assignments were completed using a combination of: